Note 1

 Conversion

 Foreign currency monetary items are reported using the exchange rate prevailing at the reporting date (closing rate).
 Non-monetary items, which are measured in terms of historical cost denominated in a foreign currency, are reported using the exchange rate at the date of the transaction.
-Non-monetary
+Non-monetary items, which are measured at fair value or other similar valuation denominated in a foreign currency, are translated using the exchange rate at the date when such value was determined.

 Exchange differences

-Exchange differences arising on the settlement of monetary items or on reporting the Company's monetary items at rates different from those at which they were initially recorded during the year, or reported in previous financial statements, are recognized as income or as expenses in the year in which they arise.
+Exchange differences arising on the settlement of monetary items or on reporting the Company's monetary items at rates different from those at which they were initially recorded during the year, or reported in previous Financial Statements, are recognized as income or as expenses in the year in which they arise.

-2.5.
-Property, Plant and Equipment
+2.5 Property, Plant and Equipment

-Property, Plant and Equipment are stated at cost, net of accumulated depreciation and accumulated impairment losses, if any.
-The cost comprises purchase price, borrowing costs if capitalization criteria are met, directly attributable cost of bringing the asset to its working condition for the intended use and initial estimate of decommissioning, restoring and similar liabilities.
+met, directly attributable cost of bringing the asset to its working condition for the intended use and initial estimate of decommissioning, restoring and similar liabilities.
 Any trade discounts and rebates are deducted in arriving at the purchase price.
 Such cost includes the cost of replacing part of the plant and equipment.
 When significant parts of plant and equipment are required to be replaced at intervals, the Company depreciates them separately based on their specific useful lives.
 All other repair and maintenance costs are recognized in profit or loss as incurred.
 The Company has estimated the useful lives of the assets based on the lives mentioned in the Schedule II of the Companies Act.

 Depreciation on property, plant and equipment is calculated on reducing balance method using the rates prescribed under Companies Act 2013.